vapoursynth/vapoursynth/doc/apireference.rst

    _SARNum int
    _SARDen int

-   Indicates a scenechange, should be set both on the frame before and after the cut.
+   Indicates a scenechange.
+Should be set both on the frame before and after the cut.
    _SceneChange bint